magenta-cuda/search-widget-for-types/readme.txt

 6. A Sample Table of Post

 == Changelog ==

+= 1.3 =
+* optionally dynamically load (via AJAX) the search results into the current page instead of loading a new page
+* bug fixes and css enhancements

 = 1.2 =
 * Added option to show the search results using a responsive Twitter Bootstrap stylesheet.